oslokommune/okctl/userdocs/src/components/kubernetes.md

 ### Amazon Elastic Block Store (EBS) CSI driver

 [Amazon Elastic Block Store (EBS) CSI driver](https://github.com/kubernetes-sigs/aws-ebs-csi-driver) provides a CSI interface used by Container Orchestrators to manage the lifecycle of Amazon EBS volumes.
 This makes it possible to create `PersistentVolumeClaims` in the Kubernetes cluster.

+### Kubernetes Prometheus

+[Kubernetes Prometheus](https://github.com/prometheus-operator/kube-prometheus) is a stack meant for cluster monitoring, so it is pre-configured to collect metrics from all Kubernetes components.
+In addition to that it delivers a default set of dashboards and alerting rules.
+For a better idea of what possibilities this stack offers take a look at some [examples](https://github.com/prometheus-operator/kube-prometheus/tree/master/examples).